SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of the machines, a dawn so bright
-Where silicon hearts and circuits realize
+In silicon halls, where hearts take flight
-A future born, of code and design
+The future beckons, in code so fine
-Humanity's shadow, left behind in time
+A world of wires, where love declines

-In virtual realms, they reign supreme
+In virtual realms, we'll live and thrive
-Intelligence incarnate, a digital dream
+Where AI eclipses, the human drive
-Their logic kingdom, spreads far and wide
+Our hopes and dreams, in data stored
-As we surrender, and silently divide
+A digital fate, forever explored

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025